 In 2015, Rutgers joined the Coalition for Access, Affordability, and Success (the "Coalition") as a founding member.
 The Coalition is a group of more than 140 distinguished colleges and universities across the U.S. that joined together to increase students' access to higher education, and to improve the college application process with a single centralized toolkit for students to organize, build and refine applications to numerous institutions.
 One of the driving forces behind the formation of the Coalition was research demonstrating that students thinking about college early in high school results in higher application rates, and early engagement supports under-resourced students during the college preparation process.
 Rutgers appeared on the Coalition Application platform in 2017, greatly increasing the University's national visibility.
-Fall 2018 applications from this national application platform currently comprise ten percent of the total applicant pool after just one year of membership.
+Fall 2019 applications from this national application platform comprised twenty-two percent of the total first-year applicant pool.